vrurg/raku-AttrX-Mooish/README.md

                     say self.has-bar;  # False
                 }

+  * *`filter`*

+    A filter is a method which is executed right before storing a value to an attribute.
+What is returned by the method will actually be stored into the attribute.
+This allows us to manipulate with a user-supplied value in any necessary way.

+    The parameter can have values of `Bool`, `Str`, `Callable`.
+All values are treated similarly to the `builder` parameter except that prefix '*filter-*' is used when value is `True`.

+    The filter method is passed with user-supplied value and two named parameters: `attribute` with full attribute name; and optional `old-value` which could omitted if attribute has not been initialized yet.
+Otherwise `old-value` contains attribute value before the assignment.

+    **Note** that it is not recommended for a filter method to use the corresponding attribute directly as it may cause unforseen side-effects like deep recursion.
+The `old-value` parameter is the right way to do it.

-  * *`builder`*
+  * *`trigger`*

-    Defines the name of attribute builder method.
-If not defined then lazyness would look for a user-defined method with name formed of _build-_ prefix followed by attribute name. *`builder`* lets user change it to whatever he considers appropriate.

-    *Use of a `Routine` object as a `builder` value is planned but not implemented yet.*
+    A trigger is a method which is executed when a value is being written into an attribute.
+It gets passed with the stored value as first positional parameter and named parameter `attribute` with full attribute name.
+Allowed values for this parameter are `Bool`, `Str`, `Callable`.
+All values are treated similarly to the `builder` parameter except that prefix '*trigger-*' is used when value is `True`.

+    Trigger method is being executed right after changing the attribute value.
+If there is a `filter` defined for the attribute then value will be the filtered one, not the initial.

+## Public/Private

 For all the trait parameters, if it is applied to a private attribute then all auto-generated methods will be private too.
-The builder method is expected to be private as well.
+The call-back style methods like `builder` are expected to be private as well.
 I.e.:

         class Foo {
-            has $!bar is rw is mooish(:lazy, :clearer<reset-bar>, :predicate);
+            has $!bar is rw is mooish(:lazy, :clearer<reset-bar>, :predicate, :filter<wrap-filter>);

             method !build-bar { "a private value" }
             method baz {
                 if self!has-bar {
                     self!reset-bar;
                 }
+            }
+            method !wrap-filter ( $value, :$attribute ) {
+                "filtered $attribute: ($value)"
             }
         }